 The endless miles of flat land was transformed into a treacherous zig-zaggin serpentine as we crossed Lindis Pass on our way to Queenstown.

 But a day-trip to Milford Sound is a long drive, ten hours altogether back and forth from Queenstown.
 A more exciting way to get there is to fly.
-Let a small turboprop plane take you up in air, cruise over the scenic southern alps, and get you down right next to the fiord in less than 45 minutes.
-The final approach is a breathtaking experience for sure, as you fly side by side with steep cliff walls before touching down on a thin airstrip.
+Let a small turboprop plane take you up in air, cruise over the scenic alps, and get you down right next to the fiord in less than 45 minutes.
+The final approach is a breathtaking experience, as you fly side by side with steep cliff walls before touching down on a thin airstrip.
 Worth every penny.

 Rudyard Kipling referred to Milford Sound as the eighth wonder of the world.
 An epithet rejected by most New Zealanders; they hold it as the greatest wonders of all.
 I can understand why.
 The 26 kilometer deep fiord, an extension of the Tasman Sea, is framed by Jurassic Park mountains and free falling waterfalls.
 And the crystal clear water is home to dolphins, fur seals, and penguins, before they move on to the Antarctic.
 Sounds dreamy?
 It is.